ida-mdc/workshop-visualization/visualization_software/README.md

 ## 2. Python Environment Setup (using `uv`)

+**Pro tip: If you never used the Terminal (Linux/Mac) or PowerShell (Windows), and experiencing difficulties following, paste the steps to ChatGPT/Gemini and ask for help.**

 We will use the package manager `uv` to create a dedicated, isolated environment for our workshop.

 ### Step 2.1: Install `uv`